Steps for Kosher Certification

 Your application and inspection report will be reviewed by your Rabbinic Coordinator, who will advise you whether or not the OU can grant certification.
 In some instances, some system modifications may be required for certification to be awarded.

-The RC will draft a contract that will include all OU requirements for kosher certification.
+The RC will draft a contract that will include all OU requirements and fees for kosher certification.
 If you deem it acceptable, the contract is signed and returned to the OU office, and a letter of certification is sent to you.

 Your new product labels carrying the OU symbol may then be submitted for our final approval.